 to pray 1.
-STUDIES IN WORD ASSOCIATION fwonder 30 blood the pious one (referring to herself; she prayed a great deal when most unhappy) of love (referring to herself, also to expiation) omen of expiation (she feels guilty towards her father; there is a perseveration of the external form of the reaction here) of punishment (in the same way this reaction would be quite nonsensical grammatically and can only be explained by the assumption that we are probably dealing with the after-effect of the normal meado previous reaction form.
-This reaction is separated by several from the one before) w to bring mild clever the human being (a quite definite one) the orchard I (for explanations of these apples \$\int \angle \associations \text{see above}\$) the father fwilling order the snake (quite definite people) the school-boy 1 in these associations the subject the industrious ~ was particularly thinking of the worker angry I friend of her youth the human being (means her father)

-and so on.
+STUDIES IN WORD ASSOCIATION fwonder blood the pious one (referring to herself; she prayed a great deal when most unhappy) of love (referring to herself, also to expiation) omen of expiation (she feels guilty towards her father; there is a perseveration of the external form of the reaction here) of punishment (in the same way this reaction would be quite nonsensical grammatically and can only be explained by the assumption that we are probably dealing with the after-effect of the normal meado w to bring previous reaction form.
+This reaction is separated by several from the one before) the human being (a quite definite one) the orchard / (for explanations of these mild clever fwilling apples \$\int \associations \text{ see above}\) the father the snake (quite definite people) order the school-boy I in these associations the subject the industrious ~ was particularly thinking of the worker angry I friend of her youth and so on.